 Although often assumed Brahms wrote the Requiem in memory of his mother’s death in 1865, he steadfastly denied the connection.
 Instead, he intended the Requiem to be a consolation for the living than a memorial for the dead, as demonstrated in the first lines of the text, “Blessed are they that mourn, for they shall be comforted . . .”

 We'll listen to the fourth movement, How Lovely Is Thy Dwelling Place, a setting of Psalm 84 for chorus and orchestra.
-Brahms drew on his extensive study of Bach's choral repertoire and exhibits masterful interplay between the orchestra and chorus as well as smooth transitions between monophonic, homophonic and polyphonic passages.
+Brahms drew on his extensive knowledge of Bach's choral repertoire and, thus, exhibits masterful interplay between the orchestra and chorus as well as smooth transitions between monophonic, homophonic and polyphonic passages.

 How lovely is Thy dwelling place,